zimmski/tavor/README.md

 ### <a name="quick-example"></a>A quick example

-Imagine a vending machine which ejects a product after receiving 100 worth of credits.
+Imagine that you want to test a vending machine which ejects a product after receiving 100 worth of credits.
 It is possible to input 25 and 50 credit coins into the machine.
 After receiving enough credits the machine ejects a product and resets the credit counter to zero.
 To keep it simple, we specify that the machine does not handle credit overflows.
 A representation of the states and actions of the machine could look like this:

 ![Basic states and actions](examples/quick/basic.png "Basic states and actions")